 Jack Sussman was promoted to Executive Vice President, Specials, Music and Live Events, CBS Entertainment in March 2006.
-He reports to Nina Tassler, Chairman, CBS Entertainment.
+He reports to Glenn Geller, President, CBS Entertainment.

 In his position, Sussman, who has been head of CBS specials since 1998, serves as the Network's chief liaison to the music industry, working with managers, recording artists, record labels and music suppliers to identify new and established performers whose music or personal appearances can be integrated into the Network's primetime series, movies, specials and live events.
 Sussman also works with CBS's interactive division to identify music-related content for wireless and the Internet.